 Goal: Improve knowledge and strengthen the skill of Primary Healthcare Workers in Ogun State to deliver basic diabetes care.

-The co-funded project covers all the 20 Local Government Areas of the State.
-It will run for two years—(2016-2018); and will provide the Health Centers with diabetes management tools and equipment.
+The co-funded project will be executed in 5phases and it will cover all the 20 Local Government Areas of the State.
+It will run for two years—2016-2018; and will provide all the Health Centers of the State with diabetes management tools and equipment.
 The project is structured to aid and support those least able to withstand the burden of diabetes.
 It will among other things:

 Planned activities to reach objectives: